CorinaMurg/book-delivery/README.md

 ❌ Access modal via keyoard
 ✔️ Aria-live to cart on first read
 ✔️ Cart update trigger aria-live
-❌ Add pronounciation to "read" for onbikes
+❌ "read" pronounced as "red" not "reed" (onbikes section)

 <!-- not sure how to fix yet -->